-Rama Tirtha’s vision coming alive
+Rama Tirtha’s vision

 The peak of economic and cultural growth in India was witnessed during the Indus Valley civilization, which flourished 4500 years ago.
-Although South Asia is the most poverty stricken region of the world today, it holds tremendous potential for transformation and development.
+Although South Asia is the most poverty-stricken region of the world today, it holds tremendous potential for transformation and development.
 SAARC (South Asian Association for Regional Cooperation) was formed in 1985 to promote the economic welfare of this region but has not proved to be very effective.

 Just as the European Community developed into the European Union (EU) in 1993, so also SAARC could develop into an “Indus Union.”
-The formation of regional unions based on the EU model is the best way to bring about radical and positive change in the entire region.
+The formation of regional unions based on the EU model is the best way to bring about radical and positive changes in the entire region.
 It is time to unify the economies of India, Pakistan, Afghanistan, Nepal, Bhutan, Bangladesh, Sri Lanka, the Maldives, Myanmar, and others that were once an integral part of India into an “Indus Union.”